 A fracture is a broken bone, which may be partially or completely cracked or broken due to falls, car accidents or sports injuries.
-On the other hand, sprains occur when ligaments are overstretched or torn due to twisting or turning motion.
+In contrast, a sprain occurs when ligaments, tough bands of tissue that connect bones to one another, are overstretched or torn due to twisting or turning motion.